example42/example42.github.io/_posts/2022-08-07-puppet-evaluation-error-unknown-resource-type.md

 ---
 layout: blog
-title: Puppet Evaluation Error - Error while evaluating a Resource Statement - Unknown resource type
+title: Puppet Evaluation Error.
+Error while evaluating a Resource Statement - Unknown resource type
-tag: puppeterrors
 ---

 So you got the **Error while evaluating a Resource Statement, Unknown resource type** with Puppet and are searching for solutions?